 We asked several of our enterprise customers who also use Proofpoint and Mimecast if we could send an email with a clean link directly to their Office 365 or Gmail.
 If the email arrived and the URL wasn't rewritten, they were vulnerable.

-70% of Gmail or Office 365 customers who use Proofpoint and Mimecast are vulnerable to this attack.
+70% of G Suite or Office 365 customers who use Proofpoint and Mimecast are vulnerable to this domain hack.
 Keep in mind that all tested organizations are security savvy, with full-time CISOs and a strong security practice.
 Consequently, Avanan believes that the actual impacted population is of larger scale.

 Are Avanan customers vulnerable to this attack?